thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 ### Connecting to a vRealize server

 The first piece of information needed is the hostname of the vRealize server.
 For the sake of this tutorial, we will specify the following hostname: `https://vra01.corp.local/`.
-Add a line that sepcifies a variable named `$vra_server` that has the string of the server, for example:
+Add a line that specifies a variable named `$vra_server` that has the string of the server, for example:

 {% highlight powershell %}
 $vra_server = "https://vra01.corp.local/"